-The fourth annual This Is Memphis festival will be held on Sunday, November 5, 2017.
+The fifth annual This Is Memphis festival will be held on Saturday, November 3, 2018.
 Produced by Blue Tom Records, the festival showcases some of Memphis’ top musicians performing on one of the city’s most iconic stages at Clayborn Temple.
-This year’s lineup includes Drew Erwin, Curtis Scott, Phillip Bond, Shawn Campbell, Compton McMurry, The PRVLG and Haley Daniels.
+This year’s lineup includes the Back Pockets, Sienna, Phillip Bond, Bailey Bigger, JD, and Dylan Amoré.

 ABOUT THE LINE UP

 Back Pockets are a jazz and soul collective group with a 10-piece band lineup that includes: vocals, horns (trumpet, saxophone, and trombone), piano/keys, organ, vibes, bass, guitar, drums, and an optional string section.
 They have been playing since the fall of 2016 and still continue to perform around the city of Memphis.